andreagavazzi/andreagavazzi/README.md

 - 👨🏻‍💻 I’m currently working for [CLAAS](https://www.claas.it) as Head of local IT;
 - 📝 You can download my resume [here](https://github.com/andreagavazzi/Curriculum/blob/main/AndreaGavazzi_CV_IT.pdf);
-- 🚀 In 2016 I created [agRobotics]() as the brand for my side projects in Robotic Science;
+- 🚀 In 2016 I created [agRobotics]() as a branding for my side projects in Robotic Science;
-- 🤝 During the last years agRobotics have had good collaborations with The Corpora, Aldebaran Robotics and Nyrio;
+- 🤝 During the last years, agRobotics have had good collaborations with The Corpora, Aldebaran Robotics and Nyrio;
 - 📝 I sometimes write articles on [Hashnode](https://hashnode.com/@andreagavazzi);
 - 🚣 I like Kayaking when the sunset is imminent and the dusk glitters in the lake.